Moving Houses – 9 Important Costs To Consider

 When moving to a new home, there is a lot of information you will need to know to ensure that you are financially prepared for what is to come.
 This article will go over some of the important costs to consider when moving houses, as well as providing explanations which will help you understand and evaluate your financial situation.

 If I had to guess the first cost that popped into your head when you saw the title of this article, I would go with mortgage.
 Getting a mortgage is a daunting task for prospective homeowners when moving houses, especially for first time buyers.

 To provide you with a simple definition, a mortgage is a loan taken out to buy property or land.
 You can get a mortgage through an Independent Financial Adviser (IFA), mortgage broker or lender.
 Once you have found a mortgage product you like, you can agree it as a ‘Mortgage in Principle’.
 This tells you how much money the lender is likely to offer and the interest rate you will pay.

-As getting a mortgage is a large topic, I have made a separate blog where I explain the fundamentals of mortgages, so feel free to check that out here after reading this article!
+As getting a mortgage is a large topic, we have made a separate blog where we explain the fundamentals of mortgages.

 2. Credit Score/Credit Card Debt

 A big factor of how to look financially attractive to lenders for a mortgage offer, as well as having the peace of mind of general financial stability, is having a good credit file and credit score.
 Lenders will use these to assess the amount of money they think you can afford to pay back (the ‘affordability test’).
 The lenders use the affordability test to check your financial capacity to take on a mortgage.